 At the far left of the RESULTS section is a box labeled “Sample/Field Number” which contains the identifying name or number you assigned to the soil sample when you sent it to the laboratory.
 This is "5" on the Example Report.
 If you send in more than one sample, it is very important that you keep a list of the sample identifiers you used for each of them.
 As noted above in the INTERPRETATION section, the categories reported in the RESULTS section are those in the Regular Series Soil Test.

 To the right of Sample/Field Number is “Estimated Soil Texture”.
 Texture is determined by an experienced lab technician on the basis of how a moist soil sample feels when it is manipulated between the thumb and fingers.
 In this case, soil texture is classified as Medium and if you go up to the Soil Texture Code box in the INTERPRETATION section you will see this means that your soil is a loam or silt loam.

-When the Olsen P test is run, there will be numbers in both the Olsen P and Bray 1 P boxes.
-This is because the Bray 1 test is initially run and its results are recorded on all soil samples.
-For samples with a pH above 7.4, the Olsen test is then run and that result is also recorded.
-If there are numbers in both the Bray 1 and Olsen boxes, the Olsen P value is always the one used for interpretation and P fertilizer recommendations.
-The soil test report for vegetables Example Soil Test Report – Vegetables ( example_soil_test_report_vegetables.pdf) on the Horticultural Crops page gives an example of a soil where the pH is 7.6 and the Olsen P test is used.
+When the Olsen P test is run, there will be results shown in both the Olsen P and Bray 1 P boxes.
+This is because the Bray 1 test is run on every sample, while the Olsen test is only run on samples with a pH above 7.4.
+If there are numbers in both the Bray 1 and Olsen boxes, the Olsen P value is used for interpretation and P fertilizer recommendations.
+The example soil test report for vegetables (linked below and on the Horticultural Crops page) gives an example in which the pH is 7.6 and the Olsen P test is used.